 Students are encouraged to complete the application on line at www.fafsa.ed.gov.
-Completing the FAFSA online speeds up the application time and reduces data entry errors.
-Students can also apply using the paper application and mailing it to the processing center in the envelope provided.
 Completion of the FAFSA requires prior year income information.
 Instructions are provided that will tell you if you need to include your parent's income information as well.
-YOU SHOULD ALLOW AT LEAST FOUR WEEKS FOR PROCESSING.
+YOU SHOULD ALLOW AT LEAST TWO WEEKS FOR PROCESSING.
 A formula established by Congress is used to determine your financial aid eligibility.
 The FAFSA must be completed each year to be considered for financial aid.